 In America, Persian New Year is celebrated by Iranian Americans, complete with all the rich traditions and customs.
 The occasion typically involves gatherings of friends and family members, the sharing of traditional foods, and exchange of gifts.
 In terms of the date, Nowruz aligns with the equinox, marking the beginning of spring, which usually happens on March 20 or 21 depending on the local time zone in America.

-Facts about Persian New Year
+Top 10 Facts for Persian New Year in 2026

 In the News and Trending in the US for Persian New Year